rasa-silva/blog/content/about.md

 ### Junior Software Engineer, Siemens SA, Portugal
 <time>Nov 2004 to Nov 2006</time>

-Designed and implemented features for an integrated software solution for managing Ethernet and ATM networks.
+Designed and implemented features for an integrated software solution for managing ethernet and ATM networks.

 Analyzed telecom hardware like routers, switches and DSLAMs and their respective software APIs.